Newsletter Subscribe

 For businesses aiming to expand, the ICV program serves as a roadmap, highlighting key operational areas for improvement that can create value both for the company and the market.

-These steps help businesses approach certification calmly rather than reactively.
+Having these steps in place allows companies to approach the process of certification with a clear head rather than in a reactive manner.
 Over time, they also create internal habits that support stronger operational performance.

 SMEs that treat the ICV program as a strategic tool rather than a regulatory hurdle typically see better results in both tender competitiveness and organizational clarity.